tejv/USBCx/README.md

    Open cyacd file(in output folder)and click download.
 After download is over close bootload application.

    If CyBootloaderHost application does not open, then run it yourself.
-Its in BootloaderHost folder with name CyBootloaderHost-1.1.0.jar (in linux PC make it executable).
+Its in BootloaderHost folder with name CyBootloaderHost-version.jar (in linux PC make it executable).
 7. On main application, click version icon to check FW version match to that of cyacd file.
 8. On main application, Click start/stop button to start capturing.
 You will get success message in status bar if correctly configured.